qodli-ab/qookieWP/readme.txt

 The QookieQloud™ platform automatically manages cookies and consent collection for you, ensuring privacy compliance without the need for manual configuration.

 == Changelog ==

+= 1.4.1 =
+* Fixed faulty time/date in dashboard widget

+= 1.4.0 =
+* Added admin-bar icon and menu with status
+* Added Dashboard-widget with stats

+= 1.3.2 =
+* Corrected versions

+= 1.3.1 =
+* Tested and confirmed with WP 6.8.3

 = 1.3.0 =
 * Integrated with WP Consent API